cyspad/Weaponize-Your-Burp/SSTI/README.md

     Regex Match: Enabled
     ```

+    And Your Custom Payloads
 2) Logger++ Filter For AutoRepeater Response of SSTI Payload

     ``` Response.Body CONTAINS "203840" ```
+    And Repsonse of Your Custom Patloads Filters
 <h4><em>Happy Hunting ;) </em><h4>